lavalink-devs/Lavalink/PLUGINS.md

 # Lavalink Plugins
+**Warning:** The plugin system is still in beta.
+Breaking changes may still be made to the plugin API if deemed necessary.

 Lavalink supports third-party plugins to add additional functionality such as custom audio sources, custom filters, WebSocket handling, REST endpoints, and much more.

 List of plugins:
 - [SponsorBlock](https://github.com/TopiSenpai/sponsorblock-plugin) for skipping sponsor segments in YouTube videos
 - [Spotify](https://github.com/TopiSenpai/spotify-plugin) for lazy loading Spotify playlists/albums/songs from YouTube
-- [DuncteBot plugin](https://github.com/DuncteBot/skybot-lavalink-plugin) adds additional source mananagers that are not widely used
+- [DuncteBot plugin](https://github.com/DuncteBot/skybot-lavalink-plugin) adds additional source managers that are not widely used

 Lavalink loads all .jar files placed in the `plugins` directory, which you may need to create yourself.
 Lavalink can also download plugin .jar files automatically by editing the configuration file.
 See the respective plugin repository